luisegarduno/NLP-Projects/WordNet-Distances/README.md

   Notice that if a (non-noun) synset does not have any derivationally related forms, you should ignore that synset in the calcualtion

-Your task is to modify the similarity measures defined in the base caseto account for that.
+Your task is to modify the similarity measures defined in the base case to account for that.
 You should name your functions
 <code>extra_word_path_similairty()</code>, <code>extra_word_lcs_similarity()</code> etc.